Andy Warhol: 1960s

-On June 3, 1968, radical feminist writer Valerie Solanas shot Warhol and Mario Amaya, art critic and curator, at Warhol's studio, The Factory.
-Before the shooting, Solanas had been a marginal figure in the Factory scene.
-She authored in 1967 the SCUM Manifesto, a separatist feminist tract that advocated the elimination of men; and appeared in the 1968 Warhol film I, a Man.
-Earlier on the day of the attack, Solanas had been turned away from the Factory after asking for the return of a script she had given to Warhol.
-The script had apparently been misplaced.
+On June 3, 1968, radical feminist writer Valerie Solanas shot Warhol and Mario Amaya, art critic and curator, at The Factory.
+Solanas had been a marginal figure in the Factory scene before the shooting.
+She authored the SCUM Manifesto, a separatist feminist tract that advocated the elimination of men; and appeared in the Warhol film I, a Man (1967).
 Amaya received only minor injuries and was released from the hospital later the same day.
-Warhol was seriously wounded by the attack and barely survived.
-He had physical effects for the rest of his life, including being required to wear a surgical corset.
-The shooting had a profound effect on Warhol's life and art.
+Warhol was seriously wounded by the attack and barely survived: he remained in hospital for nearly two months.
+Solanas turned herself in to the police a few hours after the attack and said that Warhol "had too much control over my life."
+She was subsequently diagnosed with paranoid schizophrenia and eventually sentenced to three years in prison.